Anti-vaccination mandate protesters try to storm doors at Barclays Center in Brooklyn - NewsBreak

 Anti-vaccination mandate protesters try to storm doors at Barclays Center in Brooklyn

-BROOKLYN — Anti-vaccination mandate protestors tried to storm the doors at Barclays Center in Brooklyn on Sunday.
+BROOKLYN — Anti-vaccination mandate protestors tried to storm the doors at Barclays Center in Brooklyn on Sunday.200+ GE employees, union members stage walk-out in Schenectady Friday protesting vaccine mandate

 The protestors at Barclays Center were there in support of Kyrie Irving .
 The Nets player has refused to get vaccinated.
 The team said Irving would not play or practice with them until he got the COVID vaccine jab.